-Your doctor may refer you to a physical therapist.
+After determining the cause of your spasticity, the doctor may refer you to a physical therapist.
 Physical therapy involves different exercises, including muscle stretching and strengthening exercises.
-Physical therapy exercises can be taught to parents who may then help their child do them at home.
+Physical therapy exercises can be taught to parents who can then help their child do them at home.

 Muscle stiffness; Hypertonia

 Dobkin BH.
 Principles and practices of neurological rehabilitation.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 48.

 Griggs R, Jozefowicz R, Aminoff M. Approach to the patient with neurologic disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 403.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.